 - Arrival in Japan: In principle, applicants must be able to arrive in Japan between the 1st and 7th of April 2017, or by the date specified by the accepting university, which will fall within two weeks of the starting date for each semester (in general, in September or October) in that year designated by the accepting university.
 “Arrival in Japan” is considered to be the arrival period specified in the application form; changes will not be permitted after submission of the application.

 - Visa Requirement: Applicants must acquire College Student (ryugaku) visas before entering Japan.
 They then enter Japan with the College Student (ryugaku) residence status.
-Please also note that those who change their visa status to one other than College Student after arrival in Japan will lose their qualification to be Japanese Government Scholarship recipients from the date when their visa status changes.
+Please also note that those who change their visa status to one other than College Student after arrival in Japan will lose their qualification to be Japanese government award recipients from the date when their visa status changes.

 - While the applicant is studying in Japan, he/she shall contribute to mutual understanding between Japan and the home country by participating in activities at schools and communities with the aim of contributing to the internationalization of Japan.
 The applicant shall make efforts to promote relations between the home country and Japan by maintaining close relations with the university attended after graduation, cooperating with the conducting of surveys and questionnaires after the return home, and cooperating with all relevant projects and events conducted by Japanese diplomatic missions in the applicant’s home country.

 - Any applicant who meets any or all of the following conditions is ineligible.
-If identified after the start of the scholarship period, the applicant will be required to withdraw from the scholarship.
+If identified after the start of the program period, the applicant will be required to withdraw from the program.

 - Those who are military personnel or military civilian employees at the time of their arrival in Japan;